Male infertility is any health issue in a man that lowers the chances of his female partner getting pregnant.

 What Happens Under Normal Conditions?

-Your body makes tiny cells called sperm.
+The man's body makes tiny cells called sperm.
 During sex, ejaculation normally delivers the sperm into the woman's body.

 Just before ejaculation, the sperm go from the epididymis into another set of tubes.
 These tubes are called the vas deferens.
 Each vas deferens leads from the epididymis to behind your bladder in the pelvis.
 There each vas deferens joins the ejaculatory duct from the seminal vesicle.
 When you ejaculate, the sperm mix with fluid from the prostate and seminal vesicles.
 This forms semen.
 Semen then travels through the urethra and out of the penis.